About Sturgeon Lake - Kawartha Lakes, Ontario

 We have a great appreciation for the history of the lakes we service, and are pleased to share with you some of the heritage postcards we have collected.

-Dam from centre bridge ca. 1910 ~ Bobcaygeon
+Looking down from locks ca. 1957 ~ Bobcaygeon

 Recognize, know a story or details about these vintage Kawartha scenes?
 Join us on facebook and instagram to share!
 We would also be delighted to share your heritage photographs and related stories - please email to David.